 Judica me, Deus

 This is a live recording of Judica me, Deus by Lennox Berkeley.
-It was performed on Friday 15 May 2015 at St Pancras Parish Church by The Marian Consort directed by Rory McCleery.
+It was performed at St Pancras Parish Church on Saturday 16 May 2015 by The Marian Consort directed by Rory McCleery.

 Berkeley admired Ravel and Poulenc, who were both personal friends, but above all he revered Mozart, Chopin, and neo-classical Stravinsky.
 Berkeley’s most influential British connection was his personal and professional relationship with Benjamin Britten.
 They first met when they were both having work performed in the International Festival of Contemporary Music held at Barcelona in 1936.
 It was a shattering experience for Berkeley to meet another British composer, ten years younger, who possessed such remarkable gifts.
 Britten seemed to know everything Berkeley had been trying to learn during the last decade in Paris.
 Their approach to composition was so similar they immediately collaborated on an orchestral suite, Mont Juic, based on popular tunes they heard in Barcelona and, for many years, nobody knew which composer wrote which of the four movements.